ymzozan/shopify-app-template-react-router/README.md

 ## Shopify Dev MCP

-This template is pre-configured with the Shopify Dev MCP in `./cursor/mcp.json`.
-This should instruct [Cursor](https://cursor.com/) and [GitHub Copilot](https://github.com/features/copilot) to use the Shopify dev MCP.
-For more information and for details on configuring the MCP in other AI assisted IDE's, please read [the  documentation](https://shopify.dev/docs/apps/build/devmcp).
+This template is configured with the Shopify Dev MCP.
+This instructs [Cursor](https://cursor.com/), [GitHub Copilot](https://github.com/features/copilot) and [Claude Code](https://claude.com/product/claude-code) to use the Shopify dev MCP.
+To update the config, please edit `.mcp.json` or `.cursor/mcp.json` depending on which config file your preferred AI Assisted editor uses.

+For more information on the Shopify Dev MCP please read [the  documentation](https://shopify.dev/docs/apps/build/devmcp).

 ## Deployment